Slow Food is a grassroots movement.

 Director of Programs

-Governors coordinate the Slow Food community at regional level, with the goal of growing and energizing the chapters, members and supporters in their state.
-Governors also help coordinate regional activities and state activities.
-Some governors may have specific programmatic or thematic representations on the regional and/or national level.
+Regional councilors (known as “Governors” until March 1, 2022) coordinate the Slow Food community at regional level, with the goal of growing and energizing the chapters, members and supporters in their state.
+Regional councilors also help coordinate regional and state activities.
+Some regional councilors may have specific programmatic or thematic representations on the regional and/or national level.
 If you’re interested in considering this role or if you have questions about Slow Food activities, please email email@example.com.

 Illinois: Katie Johnson